KentDaet/Group-12-Mobile-Banking/EXPLORE_THE_CODE.md

 # Explore the code
 We're now going to walk through the most important parts of the sample code.

-# OTP Authentication And Veification
+# OTP Authentication And Verification

 inside the java class mobile holds the class for generating OTP
 ```